syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 2.	`CaseSensitive` - To search text with case sensitive.
 3.	`WholeWords` – To search only the whole words.

-You need to pass the `TextSearchOptions` as a parameter to the `SearchTextAsync` method as shown in the following code example.
+You need to pass the `TextSearchOptions` as a parameter to the `SearchTextAsync` method as shown in the following code example:

 {% tabs %}
 {% highlight C# hl_lines="5" %}